a framework for AI literacy

 AI-generated text is one of the hardest to detect reliably, while also being the most common area of faculty concern.
 Below are a few tips, but if you have any concerns, the only way to be sure is to talk to the student: see if they can answer questions about what they wrote and why.

 • Turnitin: Instructors can enable Turnitin on Assignments (but not quizzes).
 Turnitin has a plagiarism detection component.
 Please remember that this tool is not reliable- it generates a significant number of false positives and negatives.
 Even though you cannot take the results at face value, it may be worth turning it on because it can serve as a deterrent to some students.
+If you get a positive report, you must talk with the student because this alone is not proof of academic dishonesty.

 • Use the version history tool in word processing to look for large chunks of pasted text with few or no edits.